MachineHQ/language-model-arena/README.md

     python ./llm_benchmark_plotting.py
 ```

+These charts compare the performance of both models across the selected tasks.

+#### 5. **Export Results as Artifacts**
-- Results, including JSON files and visual charts, will be uploaded as artifacts:
+All benchmark outputs, including raw JSON and charts, are saved as GitHub Actions artifacts:

 ```yaml
 - name: Upload Benchmark Artifacts